waggle-sensor/edge-plugins/plugin-training-deeplabv3/README.md

 1) Inference Configuration

-User can change parameters that are listed below as input arguments:
+User can use the same docker image that used for training, and can change parameters that are listed below as input arguments:

 ```
 '--mode', type=str, default='train', help='purpose of the run', choices=['train', 'val']